 3) A pool laid down on land can be a source of the tracer.
-This source (tamount) is a bit similar to the handling of the source of manure for nutrients.
+The pool is defined similar to the manure for nutrients (t1amount).
 It can be added at a specific point in time or equally distributed over a period of time.
-Part of the pool may be tilled down into the top soil layer or the top two layers.
+The pool may be tilled down into the top soil layers also in similar fashion as manure.